 These batteries tend to be cheaper than gel or AGM cell batteries.
-They are more work because replacing the water can be annoying, but this is the best value battery that most boat owners buy.
+They are more work because replacing the water can be annoying, but this is the best value battery that most boaters buy.

-If you have a sealed lead acid battery, you have bought a model that is essentially maintenance-free.
-The unit is completely sealed so that there is no water loss inside of the battery.
+If you have a sealed lead sulfuric acid battery, you have bought a model that is essentially maintenance-free.
+The unit is completely sealed with lead plates so that there is no water loss inside of the battery.
 You could have an AGM battery or a GEL battery if you have a sealed or dry battery.

 How long will my battery last?

-One of the reasons that you shouldn’t use your deep cycle battery for starting your boat is that it will kill the performance of the battery.
+One of the reasons that you shouldn’t use your deep cycle battery for starting your vessel is that it will kill the performance of the battery.

-Your deep cycle battery isn’t designed for starting a boat, so if you try to use it that way all the time, you are going to erode its ability over time and pretty much make your battery useless.
+Your deep cycle battery isn’t designed for starting a boat, so if you try to use it that way a for longer period of time, you are going to erode its ability over time and pretty much make your battery useless.

 How long your battery will last depends a lot on how well your battery is maintained.
-If you regularly overcharge or undercharge your battery, it is going to harm your lifespan in a big way.
+If you regularly overcharge with too much load or undercharge your battery, it is going to harm your lifespan in a big way.